The Pegasus Team

 Nicolas Hasselbach is an Operating Advisor at Pegasus, focusing on renewable energy investments for the Subnational Climate Fund.
 Mr. Hasselbach joins Pegasus with over seven years’ experience in engineering, finance and investments as an engineering lead and financial analyst most recently at Impala Energy Group.
 Focus areas include investment / market analysis, technology development and testing, and strategic consulting in the energy and automotive sector.
 Mr. Hasselbach has a Master’s in Engineering and has passed CFA Level III.

-Anuj Kamdar is a Vice President at Pegasus.
+Anuj Kamdar is a Principal at Pegasus.
 Prior to joining Pegasus, Mr. Kamdar was an investment banker at Moelis & Company, where he focused on mergers & acquisitions, corporate restructurings and financing transactions across the media, technology, and consumer retail sectors.
 Past investments in which he has been involved include Six Senses, Spirit Music Holdings and Carol’s Daughter.
 Mr. Kamdar is currently heavily involved with PanTheryx, Renaissance, Accordant and Creative Realities.
 Mr. Kamdar graduated from California Berkeley with a B.A in Business Administration from the Haas School of Business.

 Chief Investment Officer GFCR Investment Fund